Summer-MIND/mind-tools/README.md

 # mind-tools

-This is a Docker container pre-built with python tools you can use for data analysis and workshop demos during the [Methods in Neuroscience at Dartmouth](https://summer-mind.github.io/) summer school.
+This is a Docker container pre-built with **Python 3** tools you can use for data analysis and workshop demos during the [Methods in Neuroscience at Dartmouth](https://summer-mind.github.io/) summer school 2018.

 ## Contains